-On the southern edge of Snowdonia is Ynyshir, a two Michelin star restaurant with rooms.
+On the southern edge of Eryri (Snowdonia) is Ynyshir, a two Michelin star restaurant with rooms.
 Diners are treated to the set menu which is a multi-course dining experience, which involves lots of small plates of innovative, flavour-packed, British cuisine with a touch of Asian influence.
 Or, for a truly intimate experience, you can sit on the Pass Bench in the main kitchen for a special feast and opportunity to chat to the chefs.

 Ynyshir, Eglwysfach, Machynlleth, Powys SY20 8TA

 The major selling point of this restaurant is the spectacular view.
 The restaurant looks out onto Cardiff Bay, and on a clear day you can see for miles and miles.
-While the à la carte menu offers decent fine dining, you may have more fun with one of their afternoon tea offerings.
+While the à la carte menu offers decent fine dining, focussing on Welsh produce, you may have more fun with one of their afternoon tea offerings.
 Each offers savoury nibbles and stacks of sweet treats with hot drinks or fizz on the side.

 The Hardwick, Abergavenny